 The Concept Plan is a 'Master Plan' to guide the staged development of Oakdale West and core development controls that will form the basis for design and assessment of future development applications for the site (see Figure 1).
 The Stage 1 Development includes estate-wide earthworks, infrastructure, and services and the construction and operation of warehouses in Precinct 1 (Building 1A, 1B and 1C) (see Figure 2).
-At the time of writing, SSD 7348 has been modified on nine occasions, with a tenth modification submitted to the Department of Planning and Environment (DPE).
+SSD 7348 has been modified on eleven occasions, with the eleventh modification approved by the Department of Planning and Environment (DPE) on December 16th 2022.